-Adetola & Adefidipe (2022) Developed and Optimized a Rice Thresher.
+Adetola and Adefidipe (2022) developed and optimized a rice thresher.
 The machine has the following key components: a hopper, threshing chamber, spiked shaft, blower, air velocity controller, frame, and electric motor.
 The machine after development was tested under varying blower air velocities (2, 4, and 6 m/s), shaft speeds (600, 750, and 900 rpm), and moisture contents (8%, 12%, and 16%).
 A face-centered composite design was used for the experiment, with three levels each for air velocity, moisture content, and machine speed, resulting in 20 experimental runs.
-The researchers analyzed the machine's performance and optimal conditions using response surface methodology through Design Expert Software Version 11.
+The researchers analyzed the machine's performance and optimal conditions using response surface methodology through design expert software version 11.
 The results indicated that the threshing capacity, efficiency, and cleaning efficiency of the machine ranged from 83.92 kg/h to 187.5 kg/h, 64.44% to 92.61%, and 55.75% to 97.92%, respectively.
 An increase in machine speed and moisture content reduced cleaning efficiency, while higher air velocity improved both threshing capacity and cleaning efficiency but reduced threshing efficiency.
 The developed quadratic models were able to predict, with statistical significance (P<0.05), about 90.01%, 76.83%, and 76.83% of the variations in threshing capacity, threshing efficiency, and cleaning efficiency, respectively, based on input parameters.
 According to the optimal solution, the thresher achieved its best performance with a capacity of 167.30 kg/h, a threshing efficiency of 83.66%, and a cleaning efficiency of 83.14% when operated at a machine speed of 768.56 rpm, air velocity of 6.00 m/s, and moisture content of 13.08%.
 These conditions, which provided the highest desirability value of 70.9%, are recommended for the machine's efficient operation.

-Gerald K. Ahorbo (2016) worked on “Design of a throw-in axial flow rice thresher fitted with peg and screw threshing mechanism”.
-The prototype threshed up to 1,282 mm length of whole harvested rice crops of 19.6% moisture content grain and 64% moisture content straw at threshing drum speed of 650 rpm and feed rates from 198 to 402 kg/hr inclusive with maximum threshing power of 1.4PS (1.03kW) and also threshed 812mm length of crop with maximum threshing power for feed rates from 205 to 429 kg/hr.
+Gerald K. Ahorbo (2016) worked on “design of a throw-in axial flow rice thresher fitted with peg and screw threshing mechanism”.
+The prototype threshed up to 1,282 mm length of whole harvested rice crops of 19.6% moisture content grain and 64% moisture content straw at threshing drum speed of 650 rpm and feed rates from 198 to 402 kg/h inclusive with maximum threshing power of 1.4PS (1.03kW) and also threshed 812mm length of crop with maximum threshing power for feed rates from 205 to 429 kg/h.
 The evaluated power requirement of the thresher validated the Japan national standard which states that the average power requirement should be less than 3.5 PS (2.6 kW) for 1.2 kg bundle of feeds.

 2.1 Materials Selection Criteria